First-principles simulation of spin diffusion in static solids using dynamic mean-field theory: Discussion

 SpinDMFT can and needs to be extended in various ways to be applicable to a broader class of magnetic resonance experiments.
 An important technique to be considered in future studies is magic-angle spinning, which is applied in most high-resolution solid-state NMR experiments.
-A very promising outlook of this article is the description of spatial spin diffusion as it occurs in dynamic nuclear polarization.
-The sheer number of spins involved in such experiments excludes most brute-force descriptions and demands an effective model such as the one imposed by spinDMFT.
+A promising outlook of this article is the description of spatial spin diffusion as it occurs in dynamic nuclear polarization and generally between proton spins.
+The sheer number of spins involved in such scenarios excludes most brute-force descriptions and demands an effective model such as the one imposed by spinDMFT.
 Besides this, it is also interesting to extend spinDMFT to finite temperatures, which is currently pursued.